Rural Municipality of Lac du Bonnet Recreation Needs & Facilities Assessment report is now available for viewing.

 New Recreation Department

 The RM is committed to investing in the provision of recreation facilities, programs and services.
-In September, 2020, the RM launched a brand-new Recreation Department.
-Under recreation director Courtney Bangert-Murray, the Department has been offering a wide range of programs for all ages, both in-person when appropriate and online when COVID-19 restrictions have not permitted gatherings.
+The department has been offering a wide range of programs for all ages, both in-person when appropriate and online when COVID-19 restrictions have not permitted gatherings.

 Although we continue to work with other municipalities regarding joint recreational programming, it is important we are creating programming that satisfies the unique wants and needs of our ratepayers.
 Our Recreation Department is excited to develop even more programming that meets the wants and desires of our community members going forward.